 - 1.1 Athletes are required to wear correct dress when appearing before spectators and are required to dress in accordance with paragraph 2, 3 or 4 of this article when they are competing or during the presentation of prizes. - 1.2 When inspecting the course, and competing, dress must be neat and tidy.
 In any case, dress should be appropriate to the time, importance of the competition, presence of sponsors and requests of the OC. - 1.3 In bad weather, the Ground Jury may allow the wearing of a waterproof jacket.
-In very warm weather the Ground Jury may allow Athletes to ride without a jacket. - 1.4 It is compulsory for all persons to wear properly fastened protective headgear with three point retention harness at all times when mounted.
+In very warm weather the Ground Jury may allow Athletes to ride without a jacket. - It is compulsory for all persons to wear properly fastened protective headgear with three point retention harness at all times when mounted.
 If an Athlete chooses to remove his Headgear at any time, whether permitted or not by these rules, such removal shall always be entirely at his own risk.
 An Athlete who loses his Headgear or whose retention harness becomes unfastened during the course of his round must recover and replace it, or in the case of the retention harness becoming unfastened must refasten it.
 In such case, the Athlete will not be penalised for halting to retrieve his Headgear and/or refasten the retention harness, but the clock will not be stopped.
 An Athlete who jumps or attempts to jump an obstacle with a retention harness incorrectly fastened or not fastened will be eliminated unless the circumstances rendered it unsafe for the Athlete to stop immediately in order to refasten the harness (e.g. if the harness becomes unfastened in the middle of a combination or one or two strides before the obstacle in question).
 As an exception to this rule Senior Athletes may remove their Headgear while accepting prizes or during the playing of the National Anthem and any other ceremonial protocol.
 They must refasten their Headgear prior to the lap of honour.
-It is strongly recommended that Athletes not remove their Headgear during the lap of honour; if they do so, it is at their own risk. - 1.5.
-Athletes are required to wear the uniform or dress approved by their National Federation.
-EA: The Formal dress requires a hunting or riding jacket, white or light fawn breeches, black or brown boots.
-Other dark coloured boots may be approved at the discretion of the EA.
-Boots must have a heel.
-Shirts may have long or short sleeves and must have a predominately white collar; long-sleeved shirts must have white cuffs.
-A white tie or ratcatcher must be worn.
-If a jacket is not worn (refer to Art.
-256.1.3 for exceptions due to weather), shirts must have sleeves; either short or long sleeves are permitted.
+It is strongly recommended that Athletes not remove their Headgear during the lap of honour; if they do so, it is at their own risk.